-- .
-Graduate Record Examination (Verbal, Quantative, and Analytical - Collegiate Assessment of Academic Proficiency (CAAP) Writing Essay Test or the GRE Writing Assessment; - 3.
+- 1. Graduate Record Examination (Verbal and Quantative Subscores); - Collegiate Assessment of Academic Proficiency (CAAP) Writing Essay Test or the GRE Writing Assessment; - 3.
 Grade Point Average on all graduate work completed; - 4.
-A structured interview.
-Prior to the interview the student is to submit a prepared portfolio to the Doctoral Advisory Committee.
+Portfolio.
+The student is to submit a portfolio to the Doctoral Program Coordinator according to the guidelines on the Doctoral Program website.
+A structured interview may be scheduled by the track coordinator as needed.